-Most people can drive a car and operate machinery while using Rosuvastatin - it will not affect their ability.
-However, some people feel dizzy during treatment with Rosuvastatin.
+Most people can drive a car and operate machinery while using Rosuvastatin tablets - it will not affect their ability.
+However, some people feel dizzy during treatment with Rosuvastatin tablets.
 If you feel dizzy, consult your doctor before attempting to drive or use machines.

-Rosuvastatin contains lactose.
+Rosuvastatin tablets contain lactose.

-If you have been told by your doctor that you have an intolerance to some sugars (lactose or milk sugar), contact your doctor before taking Rosuvastatin.
+If you have been told by your doctor that you have an intolerance to some sugars (lactose or milk sugar), contact your doctor before taking Rosuvastatin tablets.